brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

  The derivation of these differentials, which depends on the specific model and payoff structure, can be accomplished through various methods, including analytical calculations, numerical techniques such as Monte Carlo simulations, or the application of Automatic Adjoint Differentiation (AAD). (<a href="https://books.google.fr/books?hl=en&lr=&id=eZZxDwAAQBAJ&oi=fnd&pg=PR11&ots=VT7YWs35Du&sig=L9sgoh4lEZJYwghXWFbuIcauG4w&redir_esc=y#v=onepage&q&f=false" style="text-decoration: underline; color: #111">Savine, 2018</a>).

 ### PyTorch implementation

+*In this blog post, I emphasize key code sections; the full code and documentation are in the notebook* <a href="https://github.com/brightonm/notebooks/blob/main/Differential%20Deep%20Learning%20in%20Pytorch.ipynb" style="text-decoration: none; color: black;"><i class="fa fa-book fa" style="color: darkorange; font-size: 18px;"></i>
+</a>.

 ## Application on Black-Scholes Example